carisanc/Final-Project-Code-FIles/README.md

 ```

 ### 3.3 Analysis tools — logging and post-processing a real run

-`tools/` scripts are standalone (no colcon build) and run alongside the ROS2 stack above:

 ```bash
 # Terminal C — log a real run to CSV while the controller (3.2) is driving: